LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch creates monthly buckets.
-Within each bucket, the date(monthly interval) is listed for the field "key_as_string". "key" shows the same date represented as a timestamp.
-The number of documents that fall within the time interval is listed under "doc_count".
+Within each bucket, the date(monthly interval) is included in the field "key_as_string".
+The field "key" shows the same date represented as a timestamp.
+The number of documents that fall within the time interval is included in the field "doc_count".

 ![image](https://user-images.githubusercontent.com/60980933/115707200-b9bca000-a32b-11eb-8d33-f089e5616b90.png)

 **Bucket sorting for date histogram aggregation**

-By default, date histogram aggregation sorts buckets based on the `_key`
+By default, `date histogram` aggregation sorts buckets based on the `_key`
 values in ascending order.
 To reverse this order, you can add an order parameter to the aggregation.
 Then specify that you want to sort buckets based on the `_key` values in descending(desc) order!

 Example: